 "Paying a Premium on

 Your Premium?
 Consolidation in the U.S. Health Insurance Industry" with Mark Duggan and Subramaniam Ramanarayanan.
-Non-technical NBER Digest summary here.
+A non-technical summary is here and a discussion of how the research pertains as of 2015 is here.
 American Economic Review, April 2012, 102(2):1161-1185.
 Longer version available as NBER Working Paper 15434.

 “The Impact of Tort Reform on Employer-Sponsored Health Insurance Premiums,” with Ronen Avraham and Max Schanzenbach, Journal of Law, Economics, and Organizations, October 2012, 28(4).
 Non-technical NBER Bulletin summary here.
 Older version available as NBER Working Paper 15371.